bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 metric.
 However, we could just as well use :math:`s_{hyp}` in the denominator and it would be the symmetrical precision oriented metric.
 Similarly, we could compute the related `F1-score <https://en.wikipedia.org/wiki/F-score>`__ with these two values.
-This is the evaluation metric that I'll use later on to give a rough idea of how good the LLM performed.
+This is one of the evaluation metrics that I'll use later on to give a rough idea of how good the LLM performed.

 .. admonition:: Example 1: Calculating the ROUGE-2 score.